Integrated organic inference (IOI): A reconciliation of statistical paradigms: Examples

 We should point out that if the estimator $\bm\hat{\tau}$ did indeed have the normal distribution given in equation~(\ref{equ51}), then it can be easily shown that this estimator would satisfy the second criterion given in Section~\ref{sec5} for being a valid test statistic $T({\tt z})$, which would in turn imply that the hypotheses $H_{P}$ and $H_{S}$ as defined in equations~(\ref{equ48}) and~(\ref{equ49}) would be equivalent, and also that these hypotheses as defined in equations~(\ref{equ50}) and~(\ref{equ45}) would be equivalent.

-To determine the fiducial density $f_{S}(\theta_j\,|\,x)$ that is required by equations~(\ref{equ8}) and~(\ref{equ19}), i.e.\ the density $f_S(\tau|\,\mu_x, \mu_y, \sigma_x^2, \sigma_y^2,{\tt z})$ in the present case, let us begin by assuming that the maximum likelihood estimator $\bm\hat{\tau}$ is the fiducial statistic $Q({\tt z})$, which is actually the choice that was made for this statistic $Q({\tt z})$ in the aforementioned example in Bowater~(2018a) when fiducial inference was used in this type of situation, i.e.\ in the situation where $\tau$ is the only unknown parameter.
+To determine the fiducial density $f_{S}(\theta_j\,|\,x)$ that is required by equations~(\ref{equ8}) and~(\ref{equ19}), i.e.\ the density $f_S(\tau\,|\,\mu_x, \mu_y, \sigma_x^2, \sigma_y^2,{\tt z})$ in the present case, let us begin by assuming that the maximum likelihood estimator $\bm\hat{\tau}$ is the fiducial statistic $Q({\tt z})$, which is actually the choice that was made for this statistic $Q({\tt z})$ in the aforementioned example in Bowater~(2018a) when fiducial inference was used in this type of situation, i.e.\ in the situation where $\tau$ is the only unknown parameter.
 However, instead of assuming that the sampling density function of $\bm\hat{\tau}$ is a normal density as has just been done, and as was done in the context of current interest in Bowater~(2018a), let us assume that it is a transformation of $\bm\hat{\tau}$ that is normally distributed, namely the function $\tanh^{-1} (\bm\hat{\tau})$.
 The reason for doing this is that it can be shown that, under this latter assumption, a generally better approximation to the sampling density of $\bm\hat{\tau}$ can be obtained than under the former assumption, except, that is, when $\tau$ is close to zero.
 Notice that this exception is the reason why this alternative assumption was not the preferred assumption in the preceding discussion in order to derive approximate forms of the hypothesis $H_{S}$.
-More specifically, it will be assumed that the density function of $\tanh^{-1}(\bm\hat{\tau})$ is directly specified (and the density function of $\bm\hat{\tau}$ is therefore indirectly specified) by the expression:
+More specifically, it will be assumed that the density function of $\tanh^{-1}(\bm\hat{\tau})$ is directly specified (and the density function of $\bm\hat{\tau}$ is therefore indirectly specified) by the expression: where $\mathcal{I}(\tanh^{-1} \tau)$ is the Fisher information with respect to the quantity $\tanh^{-1}(\tau)$ assuming all parameters except $\tau$ are known, which is in fact given by: Allowing $\tanh^{-1}(\bm\hat{\tau}$) to take the role of the statistic $Q({\tt z})$, and using the approxima-{ }tion to the density function of this statistic $\tanh^{-1}(\bm\hat{\tau}$) just given, we can therefore approximate equation~(\ref{equ3}) in the case where $\tau$ is the only unknown parameter as follows: